Riverside State Park

 - Printable park brochure (PDF).

-Bowl and Pitcher campground has 16 standard campsites, 16 partial-hookup sites with electricity and water, one dump station, and two restrooms (both with showers).
+Bowl and Pitcher campground has 16 standard campsites, 16 partial-hookup sites, one dump station, and two restrooms (both with showers).
 Maximum site length is 45 feet (may have limited availability).
 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
-For Bowl and Pitcher campsite maps, visit the reservation system.

-Nine Mile Recreation Area has three tent sites and 21 full-hookup sites of varying length.
-The sites are available May 15 through Sept.
-15. Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
-For Nine Mile Falls campsite maps, visit the reservation system.
+Nine Mile Recreation Area has three tent sites, 17 partial-hookup sites of varying lengths, 4 full-hookup sites, one dump station, a boat launch, one boat wash station, and a bathroom with showers.
+Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.

 Check-in time is 2:30 p.m.